Hyperglycemia: Perioperative

+Immune system and infection

-Furthermore, hyperglycemia has been linked to increased susceptibility to a range of infectious diseases.
+Hyperglycemia has been linked to increased susceptibility to a range of infectious diseases.
 This susceptibility can be attributed to the impairment of the immune system's response, which is often compromised in hyperglycemic conditions.
 Hyperglycemia also leads to biochemical changes in the body; both of these factors result in increased severity of respiratory infections and vulnerability to pathogens.
 Hyperglycemic individuals face the most pronounced risk from such types of ailments, including tuberculosis, the flu, and COVID-19.
 These risks can be compounded even further by the effects of physiological stress.

 Importantly, hyperglycemia affects the function of neutrophils, which are white blood cells responsible for responding to infection.
 In hyperglycemic individuals, the ability for neutrophils to move toward infection sites, ingest bacteria, and kill them are often impaired, leading to reduced effectiveness in combating infections.

 Hyperglycemia also creates microbiological changes within the body: hyperglycemia can lead to rapid changes in blood pH and cell viscosity, weakening the cells and making it more conducive for infectious agents to thrive and dampen inflammatory responses.
-This is because hyperglycemia impacts a few factors such as microenvironment of immune cells, or even bacteria's supply of energy, adding on stress to the bacterial proliferation metabolism.
+This is because hyperglycemia impacts a few factors such as the microenvironment of immune cells, or even bacteria's supply of energy, adding on stress to the bacterial proliferation metabolism.

 The chronic inflammatory state induced by high glucose levels can also lead to dysfunction in various parts of the immune system.
 For example, advanced glycation end products (AGEs), which are more prevalent in hyperglycemic conditions, can interfere with the normal function of the immune system and contribute to the pathogenesis of infections.
 AGEs, whose cross-links are permanent will continue to harm the surrounding tissue until the proteins are destroyed.
 In addition, they can interact with the RAGE receptor to cause oxidative stress, apoptosis, and inflammation.

 Due to neutrophil changes, microbiological changes, and chronic inflammation, patients with hyperglycemia are thus more prone to severe respiratory infections.
 This increased risk is particularly pronounced with pathogens like Mycobacterium tuberculosis (the bacterium responsible for tuberculosis) and the flu.
-In recent history, hyperglycemic individuals have also responded more severely to the symptoms of COVID-19.
+Hyperglycemic individuals have also responded more severely to the symptoms of COVID-19.
 Another example is diabetes.
 Hyperglycemia and risk of severe infectious outcomes can even further be complicated by physiological stress.
 For instance, elevated blood glucose levels can actively contribute to pathophysiology of this disease, by exacerbating existing inflammation, impairing cellular immune responses, and increasing oxidative stress, which can also lead to more severe infection.
 In addition, patients with acute hyperglycemia who don't have a history of diabetes can experience higher rates of mortality and complications.

 Postprandial hyperglycemic levels as high as 8.6 mmol/L (155 mg/dL) at 1-h are associated with T2DM-related complications, which worsen as the degree of hyperglycemia increases.